 If you are unhappy with an assessment result you should discuss this directly with your assessor in the first instance.

 UNE Partnerships undertakes to deal with complaints fairly, providing advice and guidance for a satisfactory and unbiased outcome.
 If you are unhappy with any aspect of the service provided by UNE Partnerships you should discuss this directly with a member of the student services team.
 If you are unhappy with the outcome of the discussion you may lodge a written complaint with the Program Manager outlining the reason for dissatisfaction.
-The Director of Education will review the complaint and provide a written response within five days of receipt.

 As experienced distance education providers, we understand how important communication is.
 We use our online site to take advantage of current technology and make sure that information and contact points are up to date and go to the right people, while also giving you the opportunity to use the forms of contact that suit you.